ye-kyaw-thu/papers/README.md

 # papers
 I plan to keep some published papers here.
-Most of the papers, you can get from my [Homepage](https://sites.google.com/site/yekyawthunlp/).
+Most of my papers, you can get them from my [Homepage](https://sites.google.com/site/yekyawthunlp/).

 ## ICCA2018